adeola-ak/affair-client/README.md

 This project is still being built.
 You can soon expect to see...

+1. Username/password error alerts

+2. Removing case sensitivity for username

-1. User Profiles/ Viewing other users that are Public
+3. User Profiles/ Viewing other users that are Public

-2. Drop down filtering for searching items by color and season
+4. Drop down filtering for searching items by color and season

-3. Upload items directly from device without URL
+5. Upload items directly from device without URL

 ## Available Scripts